K-5 Academic Program

 Strong skills in this area are a requirement for 21st-century learners.
 Beginning in fourth grade, we integrate this area of study into academics and social-emotional learning, where students gain an understanding of the principles of media literacy and digital citizenship through hands-on projects and activities.

 Fitness for Life, yoga, dance, soccer, volleyball, tennis, and cross country are several of the units we offer in PL.
-Our physical literacy program helps students to understand the mental and physical benefits of leading an active lifestyle.
-Additionally, the PL curriculum includes connections across the disciplines such as math, SEL, and biology.
+Our physical education program helps students to understand the mental and physical benefits of leading an active lifestyle.
+Additionally, the PE curriculum includes connections across the disciplines such as math, SEL, and biology.